TheodoreHua/ClaimDoneRemover/README.md

    should be located just under the text `personal use script` and the client secret should be next to the word `secret`) and then click generate to create a refresh token.
 Note that after you click generate the window will not respond until you've finished authorizing the application, a prompt may come up stating that the window is not responding and whether you want to close the program, do not close it.
-Currently there's nothing I can do to avoid this.
+Currently, there's nothing I can do to avoid this.
 7. Restart the program
 8. Done